Do a Good Turn Daily

 The Alamo Area Council is happy to see our youth do a Good Turn and give back to the community,” says Michael de los Santos, Scout Executive of the Alamo Area Council, Boy Scouts of America.
 “Service plays an essential role in the traditions of the Boy Scouts of America.”

 The term “Good Turn” comes from the slogan of the Boy Scouts of America -“Do a Good Turn Daily”- which means to do a special act of kindness, big or small.
 For more details, view the events and resources below or contact the Council Community Service team at GoodTurn@AlamoAreaBSA.org.

 The Alamo Area Council coordinates several service activities within the 13 county area in which it serves.
 We’ve partnered with great community organizations for fun community service events you don’t want to miss.
 There is something for everyone, regardless of the weather outside.
-Join us in our efforts to fight hunger or for clean up efforts…all to help others, and feed hope!
-Community Partners include SA Food Bank, Fort Sam Houston Cemetery, Paseo del Rio, Guadalupe River Authority, SA River Authority, and others.
+Join us in our efforts to fight hunger, support blood drives, or for clean up efforts…all to help others, and feed hope!
+Community Partners include SA Food Bank, South Texas Blood and Tissue, Fort Sam Houston Cemetery, Paseo del Rio, Guadalupe River Authority, SA River Authority, and others.

 Journey to Excellence Service Projects Tracking

 Scouting’s Journey to Excellence (JTE) is the BSA’s planning, performance, and recognition program designed to encourage and reward the success of our units, districts, and councils.
 To report information about a service project in which your unit/group participated, click the button below: